 A Focus Electric can accelerate from zero to 60 mph in about 9.6 seconds, which rivals some gasoline-powered compacts.
 Recharging a fully depleted battery pack takes about 5.5 hours on a 240-volt, 30-amp home charging station.
 The EPA estimates equivalent fuel economy at 118/96 MPGe (city/highway).

-Since the large battery pack would virtually eliminate the sedan body's trunk, the Electric comes only as a hatchback with up to 34 cubic feet of cargo space.
+Since the comparatively large battery pack would virtually eliminate the sedan body's trunk, the Electric comes only as a hatchback, with up to 34 cubic feet of cargo space.
 It's also lavishly equipped relative to other Focus models.
-Standard fare includes a rearview camera, keyless ignition, remote start, heated front seats, dual-zone automatic climate control, rear parking sensors, and a 10-speaker Sony sound system with HD radio.
+Standard fare includes a rearview camera, keyless access and ignition, remote start, heated front seats, heated mirrors, a heated steering wheel, dual-zone automatic climate control, two smart-charging USB ports, rear parking sensors, and a nine-speaker Sony sound system with HD radio.

-In terms of technology, you get a navigation system and the new Sync 3 infotainment interface.
-Exclusive to the Electric are xenon headlamps, LED taillamps, and specific 17-inch aluminum wheels.
+In terms of technology, you get a voice-activated navigation system and Ford’s latest SYNC 3 infotainment interface.
+Exclusive to the Focus Electric are xenon headlights, LED taillights, and specific 17-inch aluminum wheels.

-Like many EVs, the Focus Electric comes just "one way."
-The only factory option to consider is leather upholstery, which automatically comes with a power driver seat.
+Like many EVs, the Focus Electric comes just “one way,” priced at $29,995 (destination charge included) with virtually everything standard.
+The only factory option to consider is leather upholstery ($1,080), which automatically comes with a power driver seat.

-Regular price cuts have kept the Electric downright affordable for a well-equipped EV.
-Also keep in mind that you may qualify for a federal tax credit up to $7,500, in addition to any state or local incentives where you live.
+A series of price cuts has kept the Focus Electric downright affordable for a well-equipped EV.
+With only one major option to consider, it’s an easy car to buy, as well as to drive.
+Also, keep in mind that depending on your tax situation, you might qualify for a federal tax credit up to $7,500.
+That’s in addition to any state or local incentives where you live.